 Statistically, Colombian cities are safer than many in the US

-Chicago, Memphis, New Orleans, Detroit: by homicide rate, these are just a handful of US cities that are statistically more dangerous than either Bogota or Medellin.
+Chicago, Memphis, New Orleans, Detroit: by crime rate, these are just a handful of US cities that are statistically more dangerous than either Bogota or Medellin.
 Ask your mum, would she be as concerned about you taking a photo under The Bean, or heading to New Orleans for Mardi Gras?
 Comparatively, Colombia is just as (if not more) safe as the cities right outside your backyard.

 Everything you know about Medellin is wrong